filberthiu/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 ## Conclusion

 I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from my Excel course, this dashboard allows users to make informed decisions about their career paths.
-Exploring the functionalities to understand how location and job type influence salaries.
+This dashboard allows users to make informed decisions about their career paths, exploring the functionalities to understand how location and job type influence salaries.